Pharmacy Benefit Guide

 Value-based drug benefit

-With a value-based drug benefit, prescription medications fall into one of four categories or “levels.”
-Each level has a different copay or coinsurance.
-Under the value-based drug benefit, medications are categorized by level based on their quality, value, and effectiveness -- not by their generic, brand-name, or specialty drug label.
-So, for this benefit each level may contain a combination of generic, brand-name, and specialty drugs.
+With a value-based drug benefit, prescription medications fall into one of four categories or “tiers.”
+Each tier has a different copay or coinsurance.
+Under the value-based drug benefit, medications are categorized by tier based on their quality, value, and effectiveness -- not by their generic, brand-name, or specialty drug label.
+So, for this benefit each tier may contain a combination of generic, brand-name, and specialty drugs.

 Preventive Drugs - Certain generic preventive drugs will have a very low or no cost share.